Chrome extension · No card to start

 No. Anthropic and Voyage AI run with no-training defaults on the API tier we use, and we never fine-tune models on user content.
 Your documents are used only to answer your own questions.

 Web articles (Readability extraction) and browser-rendered PDFs work today, alongside dedicated integrations for Confluence, Notion, Google Docs, Slack canvases, and SharePoint & OneDrive.
-For everything else, drop a PDF, DOCX, PPTX, TXT, or MD file onto the side-panel and Sidenote ingests it the same way.
+For everything else, drop a PDF, DOCX, PPTX, TXT, MD, MDX, or RTF file onto the side-panel and Sidenote ingests it the same way.
 Uploads chat headlessly — citation chips highlight passages in the upload's text rather than scrolling a tab you don't have.

 Every answer is checked server-side against the retrieved passages before it leaves the API.
 If a claim has no source, the chip is dropped — you only ever see citations the model could actually back up.
 Click a chip and Sidenote scrolls the document to the exact passage and pulses it in amber.
 When the model bookends a multi-sentence topic by quoting first and last sentence, each cited sentence is highlighted on its own — the gap in the middle stays plain, so you see exactly what was used to ground the answer.